Kamianka-Buzka: Reports

 In 1662, when the war with the Swedes ended, the court inspectors reported: "500 buildings used to stand here; there are only 90 of them now.
 16 of them belong to Jews.
 The castle near the city is surrounded by the moat and the fence.
 The tower which overlooks the city is inhabited by a court writer.
 The nearby tower is the city gate".
 The city was not restored after the damage caused by the war because the court inspectors reported these words in 1766: "no inns are suitable for staying there; none of them are run by the Catholics.
 The inhabitants do not engage themselves in trade ‘magis araturae et piscaturae quam mercaturae dediti’; only grease is sold in the market square.
 It is used to smear carts and it is produced in the forest, which belongs to the starost.
 There are 6 small Catholic houses in the city centre, 67 cottages in the suburbs, 39 building plots with gardens.
 108 landholders and 52 yeomen live in the suburbs.
 There are 29 inns run by Jews in the city centre; 57 Jewish houses and cottages.
 The castle used to stand near the grange in the city neighbourhood on the Kamianka river.
 The castle was destroyed a long time ago.
 It lies in ruins."

 City status

-Kamianka used to be 'the royal city'.
+Kamianka used to be a royal city.
 It was also ‘starostwo niegrodowe’.
 Until the Partitions of Poland (1772), it was part of the Lwow Land, Ruthenian Voivodeship.